solutionroute/nvim/README.md

 A simple to understand yet capable Neovim configuration for coding or writing.

-Fork and extend, or clone and continue to track this repo and use `user.lua` to personalize as you wish.
+Fork and extend, or clone and continue to track this repo using the provided personalization mechanism.

 For code completion and diagnostics, [lsp-zero.nvim](https://github/VonHeikemen/lsp-zero.nvim) brings together (so